intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 those described in {{intolerance}} - only exist to support the development of protocol maintenance and evolution.
 Employing this guidance is therefore only applicable where there is the possibility of improving deployments through timely updates of their implementations.
+When this is impossible, following the original interpretation of the robustness principle may still be a better path to follow.

 ## Extensibility {#extensibility}